meli1230/windows_and_linux_vms/README.md

 ## Windows Server (WS) and Windows Client (WC)

 ### Making sure they connect
 Before we start doing anything else, you need to first make sure that our VMs work properly and are interconnected.
-In order to do so, you need to power both machines up (they need to be on at the same time), open Command Prompt on both and write the follwoing commands:
+In order to do so, you need to follow these steps:
+- power both machines up (they need to be on at the same time)
+- login with
+	- the admin user on WS
+ 	- proiectso on WC
+- disable all firewall options on both machines

+After having done all that, open Command Prompt on both machines and type:
 - In WS: ping 192.168.250.1
 - In WC: ping 192.168.250.2